benlucchesi/grails-bugsnag-plugin/README.md

 Current Version: 0.1

-The bugsnag grails plugin integrates the bugsnag reporting client into your grails applications and automatically reports errors to the bugsnag service (www.bugsnag.com).
-Information reported by the client includes a dump of the original request (headers, cookies, query, original URL, grails environment, etc), information about the currently logged in user, and a stacktrace of the error that occurred.
+The bugsnag Grails plugin integrates the bugsnag reporting client into your Grails applications and automatically reports errors to the bugsnag service (www.bugsnag.com).
+Information reported by the client includes a dump of the original request (headers, cookies, query, original URL, Grails environment, etc), information about the currently logged in user, and a stacktrace of the error that occurred.

 # Installation

-compile ":cookie-session:0.1"
+compile ":bugsnag:0.1"

 # Usage